Cliff Taylor: Government does what it has to do on Covid-19 economic package

 Teething problems

-Inventing this from scratch over a few days means there will be some teething problems, but it does seem the right step to take .
-Fergal O’Brien, head of policy at IBEC, welcomed it as a comprehensive package to support companies and their employees and leave the economy as well positioned as possible when demand does start to return.
-The ICTU also welcomed the scheme and – importantly – it also includes provision for the self-employed and those already made redundant due to the pandemic.
+Inventing this from scratch over a few days means there will be some teething problems, but it does seem the right step to take.
+Fergal O’Brien, head of policy at employers' body Ibec, welcomed it as a comprehensive package to support companies and their employees and leave the economy as well positioned as possible when demand does start to return.
+The Irish Congress of Trade Unions also welcomed the scheme and – importantly – it also includes provision for the self-employed and those already made redundant due to the pandemic.

 The income support structure means employers will continue to pay their employees and will recoup the agreed amounts from the Government, via the Revenue Commissioners, within a couple of days.
 To qualify they are being asked to show a 25 per cent hit to their revenues, not difficult for many who have closed their doors.